 Set up the nursery

 Designing the nursery can be quite fun and exciting if you approach it with a to-do list and a plan.
-If you don’t want to go with the cliché “blue for boys and pink for girls” look, you can choose a neutral colour palette and then introduce colourful details to create a playful look in the nursery.
+If you don’t want to go with the cliché “blue for boys and pink for girls” look, you can choose a neutral color palette and then introduce colorful details to create a playful look in the nursery.

 You can introduce a specific theme, create a mural on one wall and hang lovely artwork.
 It’s completely up to you!